ThiagoAugustoSM/arduino-tablature/docs/README.md

 ![](https://i.imgur.com/G1mfFQT.png)

 Become a contributor, fork this repository, make your modifications and submit a pull request.
 See the complete list of [contributors](https://github.com/ThiagoAugustoSM/arduino-tablature/graphs/contributors).

+## Disclaimer

+The authors of this project have no association with the Cifras Club.
+Cifras Club is a registered trademark

 ## License